7 movies to watch before the big night!

-You’ve read the nominations, and now there’s just one week left until the 84th annual Academy Awards ceremony.
+You’ve read the nominations and we’re sure you’ve jotted down that the Academy Awards ceremony will air on February 27th.
 Have you caught up on your Oscar film-viewing?
-If not, you’ve come to the right place: we’ve got a must-see nominated film for each day left until the big night!
+If not, you’ve come to the right place: we’ve got seven nominated movies you need to check out before the big night.
 Ready, set… start watching!

 |find out more about the Vileda ViROBi Robot Sweeper!|